seren5240/dagrad/docs/main_function.rst

 Main API
 ==========

-The following are the main function of the **dagrad** library.
-This is main function that calls the :ref:`working_function` of the library.
+The following is the main function of the **dagrad** library.
+This main function calls the relevant :ref:`working_function` from the library.
-User can explore different options to customize the learning process, by specifiying the method, the model, the loss function, the acyclicity constraint, the regularizer and the optimizer.
+Users can explore different options to customize the learning process, by specifiying the method, the model, the loss function, the acyclicity constraint, the regularizer and the optimizer.

 .. autofunction:: dagrad.learn